Coronavirus COVID 19 Privacy Notice

 We may rely on a number of exemptions, which allow us to share information without needing to comply with all the rights and obligations under the Data Protection Act 2018.
 Please refer to the Kent and Medway Information Agreement for further details on our sharing arrangements.

 Retention period - we will hold your data for the duration of the COVID -19 pandemic and up to three (3) months following notification from Central Government that there is no longer a pandemic.
-Our NHS Test and Trace log will be maintained for 21 days.
+Our NHS Test and Trace log will be securely maintained for 21 days and then destroyed as soon as reasonably practicable, unless there is a lawful basis to retain the data.

 Anonymisation - your personal information may be converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
 Aggregated data cannot, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in our reports.